Keeping safe at Crantock Beach

 When can I swim safely?

-The RNLI strongly advise that visitors should only swim when lifeguards are present and obey the flags that are put up on the beach and show you where and when it is safe to enter the water.
+The RNLI strongly advise that visitors should only swim when lifeguards are on duty and obey the flags that are put up on the beach showing you where and when it is safe to enter the water.